 Section 13402(e)(4) of the HITECH Act requires that all healthcare breaches impacting 500 or more individuals must be posted by the Secretary.
-We visited the US Department of Health and Human Services Office for Civil Rights’ Breach Portal and gathered data from the August 2018 – November 2018 reports* to give you a quick glimpse into the world of PHI data breaches.
+We visited the US Department of Health and Human Services Office for Civil Rights’ Breach Portal and gathered data from the August 2018 – November 2018 reports* to give you a quick glimpse into the world of PHI data breaches and HIPAA violations.
 We’ve also put together a list of what you can do to prevent these breaches and how we can help.

 Not all breaches are the result of a malicious hacker, sometimes it’s just a simple mistake such as sending a file to the wrong person.

 The faster a data breach can be identified and contained, the lower the damages and costs.
 According to the Ponemon Institute’s Cost of a Data Breach Study, the mean time to identify a breach across all industries was 197 days, and the mean time to contain was 69 days.
 Healthcare companies had the longest number of days to contain at 103.